Toll Free: 1-800-247-7122

 No prior experience in the industry is required.
 Basic reading and math skills are required.
 Computer skills are helpful but not required.
 Students must complete a basic skills assessment prior to enrollment in Boot Camp.

-Is college credit granted for taking the CNC courses?
+Is college credit granted for taking courses?

 The Boot Camp is a certificate program.
 Satisfactory completion of Boot Camp courses earn college credit toward a diploma or degree.